pasiegel/aui/README.md

 - Install Games [HoN, World of Padman, Wesnoth...]
 - Install Fonts [Liberation, MS-Fonts, Google-webfonts...]
 - Install and configure Web Servers
-- Many More...

-If you like my work, please consider a small Paypal donation at helmuthdu@gmail.com :)